yeataro/TD_KIWI/TD-ScreenSpaceMotionBlur/README.md

-If the TD has a built-in series of Per-TDMatrix Uniforms (even the built-in Per-TDDeform() function, for instantiation) (And I think it should be an option in Goe Comp and Camera Comp - in order to reduce unnecessary performance costs, if you don't need it), it will be easier to get the velocity map (Just need to use one Render Pass and GLSL Mat).
+If the TD has a built-in series of Per-TDMatrix Uniforms (even the built-in Per-TDDeform() function, for instantiation) (And I think it should be an option in Geo Comp and Camera Comp - in order to reduce unnecessary performance costs, if you don't need it), it will be easier to get the velocity map (Just need to use one Render Pass and GLSL Mat).